 What Is Tax Residency

-Tax Residency is where you are deemed a tax resident by Georgian law and hence required to pay tax in Georgia.
+Tax Residency is where you are deemed a tax resident by Georgian law and hence legally required to pay tax in Georgia.

 Personal tax residency applies on a personal level.
 It is typically determined by any one of the following criteria:

 - After 183 total days (consecutive or non-consecutive) physically present in Georgia in any rolling 12 month period you are automatically a tax resident of Georgia for the whole year in which the 183rd day occurred.
-This is not a choice or an application process.
+This is not a choice or the result of an application process.
 It is a legal fact.
 It doesn’t matter if you are here on the tourist visa waiver stamp, or any other type of visa.
 This rule applies to any person within the borders of Georgia.

-- You get tax residency via a special process that bypasses the 183 day physical presence rule.
-Such as the High Net Worth Individual program.
+- You get tax residency via a special process that bypasses the 183 day physical presence rule, such as the High Net Worth Individual program.

 - You are domiciled to Georgia.
 If you do not trigger tax residency in any other country but you are a citizen of Georgia OR have stronger ties to Georgia (family, property, etc.) than to any other country, you may be considered a tax resident via domicile even if you don’t spend time in Georgia.